-- 10.1 The Council has a duty to set a lawful budget before 11 March 2015. - 10.2 Each Member has an obligation to facilitate, rather than frustrate, the setting of a lawful budget in time. - 10.3 Failure to discharge that duty may leave Members at risk of breaking the Code of Conduct for Members and possibly expose them to legal liability. - 10.4 It is also possible that, if there is a prolonged delay, the Secretary of State may exercise his powers under section 15 of the Local Government Act 1999 to step in and make the decision himself or ask another person to do so, which would damage the Council's governing reputation. - 10.5 If, after all reasonable attempts are made, it is not possible to find a majority support for any budget (i.e. unable to get the budget through) then the most appropriate thing to do, in officers' view, would be for Members who support the P&R recommendations to vote for the recommendations and those who do not support the P&R proposals (with composite amendments) to vote for the budget, or at the very least abstain, unless they are in a position to put forward proposals that have majority support..
+- 10.1 The Council has a duty to set a lawful budget before 11 March 2016. - 10.2 Each Member has an obligation to facilitate, rather than frustrate, the setting of a lawful budget in time.

-Abraham Ghebre-Ghiorghis, Monitoring Officer and Head of Legal & Democratic Services Rachel Musson, (Section 151 / Chief Finance Officer) Interim Executive Director, Finance & Resources
+- 10.3 Failure to discharge that duty may leave Members at risk of breaking the Code of Conduct for Members and possibly expose them to legal liability. - 10.4 It is also possible that, if there is a prolonged delay, the Secretary of State may exercise his powers under section 15 of the Local Government Act 1999 to step in and make the decision himself or ask another person to do so, which would damage the Council's governing reputation. - 10.5 If, after all reasonable attempts are made, it is not possible to find a majority support for any budget (i.e. unable to get the budget through) then the most appropriate thing to do, in officers' view, would be for Members who support the P&R recommendations to vote for the recommendations and those who do not support the P&R proposals (with amendments) to vote for the budget, or at the least abstain and allow the budget to be set, unless they are in a position to put forward proposals that have majority support..

-Penny Thompson CBE, Chief Executive
+Abraham Ghebre-Ghiorghis, Monitoring Officer and Head of Legal & Democratic Services Nigel Manvell, (Section 151 / Chief Finance Officer) Acting Director, Finance & Resources

-Doncaster direction: Annex 1
+Geoff Raw, Chief Executive Doncaster direction: Annex 1